BinFuPKU/DPJF-MBS/README.md

 * pytorch
 * cuda10 + cudnn7 1.4.0

-The source code is a demo used for academic exchange!
+The source code is a demo used for academic exchange.
+We will upload our source code soon!

 Bibtex: